 Do you have maps or plans of the steam tunnels?

-No, we don't.
-However, this issue of The 432 science undergraduate newspaper has more information about the network of steam tunnels that supply heat to buildings around the campus.
+No, we don’t.
+This issue of The 432 science undergraduate newspaper has more information about the network of steam tunnels that used to supply heat to buildings around the campus.
+Please note that most of these old tunnels were replaced around 2015.

 Do you have that picture of the cows grazing in front of the Library?